 Available in two base layer thicknesses, extra coarse 1.5mm and standard base 0.5mm.
 Plus we have finer layers available in medium and fine.
 Used together in subsequent layers to produce stunning and highly resilient, seamless floors and walls.
-Simply mix with our pre-coloured polymer liquids.
+Simply mix with water using an electric paddle mixer.

 It is fair to say that our products lead the way in both technical prowess and ECO friendliness.

 Microcement and Microconcrete overlay products are highly adaptable to many different applications.
 For example you can use a microcement overlay to cover both new and existing floors, cover tiled surfaces to produce a stylish polished concrete type finish.